nhsconnect/ITK-FHIR-Pathology/pages/explore/messaging_overview.md

 summary: "Overview of the Messaging Architecture section"
 ---

-{% include warning.html content="This **temporary** site is provided to assist with the development of the **Alpha** and is being updated regularly.
-It is advised not to develop against these specifications until a formal announcement has been made." %}

 ## Using the message pages ##

 Within this message section of the implementation guide, the audience are presented with each business entity that form part of a National Pathology diagnostic test.
 The business entities are: